harryhare/python-challenge/README.md

 # python-challenge

 for game http://www.pythonchallenge.com/

-the files have name 1 bigge than the conresponding level
+The files have names 1 bigger than the conresponding levels